I Just Sent XSS Payloads to the Support Team

 The Realization

-Which means somewhere in Zendesk, there’s a ticket with my name on it.
+Which means somewhere in that ticketing system, there’s a ticket with my name on it.
 Literally.
 My name is <script>alert(1)</script>.

 Why This Happens (And Keeps Happening)